odysseus654/vircadia-protocol-exploration/source/udt/proposed.rst

 - **C:** Control bit (this is a control packet so always 1)
 - **Type:** 15-bit value identifying the type of control signal
 - **Additional Data:** Optional 29-bit integer whose meaning is determined by the packet type
-- **Timestamp:** The time the packet was sent, measured in milliseconds from the start of the connection
+- **Timestamp:** The time the packet was sent, measured in microseconds from the start of the connection
 - **Destination Connection ID:** Connection ID on the destination machine this packet is targeted at
 - **Control Data:** Any additional information the packet type may require, as a series of 32-bit integers